otaciliofox/gobarber/README.md

 <br />

-Step 1 - Access our application's node server folder with the command: `cd backend`;
+Step 1 - Access our application's node server folder with the command: `cd server`;

 Step 2 - Download the npm packages used in the project with the command: `npm` , if you prefer yarn execute `yarn`;

-Step 3 - Start the server with the command: `npx dev:server`, if you prefer yarn run `yarn dev:server`;
+Step 3 - Start the server with the command: `npm run dev`, if you prefer yarn run `yarn dev`;

 - Node Server is required for both the frontend and the mobile.
 - it is necessary to have a postgres database with the name `gobarber`.